 \section{Abstract}

-We study a second-order differential equation involving a quasi-derivative of the form $y^\prime + s(x)y$, leading to a non-self-adjoint Sturm--Liouville-type problem with four coefficient functions.
+We study a second-order differential equation involving a quasi-derivative, leading to a non-self-adjoint Sturm--Liouville-type problem with four coefficient functions.
 To analyze this equation, we develop a generalized Pr\"ufer transformation that expresses solutions in terms of amplitude and phase variables.
-The resulting system is nonlinear, reflecting the structure of the original operator.
-Using this framework, we establish comparison theorems, prove the monotonicity of eigenfunction zeros with respect to the spectral parameter, and derive upper and lower bounds for the eigenvalues.
+We further prove the monotonicity of eigenfunction zeros with respect to the spectral parameter and derive upper and lower bounds for the eigenvalues.